alt-magick/Enlightenment/README.md

 Intentional detachment is the practice of allowing thoughts, feelings, and circumstances to arise and pass without clinging or aversion.
 It does not require withdrawal from life, nor does it suppress emotion.
 Instead, it fosters balance and clarity, enabling engagement with life while reducing entanglement with fleeting outcomes.

-In detachment, pleasure can be enjoyed without dependence, and difficulty can be faced without collapse.
+In detachment, pleasure can be enjoyed without dependence, and difficulty can be faced without fear.
 This state cultivates resilience, composure, and discernment.
 Many philosophical and spiritual traditions regard intentional detachment as central to enlightenment because it provides freedom from the turbulence caused by attachment.

 ---